armel/M5HamRadio/README.md

 Last, you will need to copy these files at the root of the micro SD card.
 That's all.

 > You are able to put multiple .ini settings files for all your transceivers.
-I have got 3 of them for my IC-705 in BT mode, my IC-705 in USB mode and my IC-7300 in USB mode.
+I have got 4 of them for my IC-705 and my IC-7300 in BT mode or USB mode.
 I put them in this repository in the `ini` folder.

 ## DXTracker .ini file settings